In Search of Inspiration

-Even on those days when I struggle to string together a single, coherent, sentence, I can usually write something.
-Don’t get me wrong: I’ve known the curse of the blank page.
-But I’m pleased to say that it doesn’t visit me too often.
+Even on those days when I struggle to string together a single coherent sentence I can usually write something.
 Yet when I sat down to write something with the title ‘Coronavirus and Spirituality’, I just crashed.
 ‘Crashed’ in the sense that nothing would come.
 Nothing at all.

 At first, I couldn’t work out why.
 I’d done the research.
 Or as much as I could.
-I’d read endless articles with titles like ‘Will Covid-19 be the end of religion?’ and ‘Keeping the faith: religion amid coronavirus.’
+I’d read endless articles with titles like ‘Will Covid-19 be the end of religion?’ and ‘Keeping the faith: how can a loving God allow pandemics?’
 I’d seen the stats and read the reports.
-And some of what I read was very interesting indeed.
+And some of those stats and reports were very interesting indeed.
 I hadn’t known, for example, that the number of people searching for the word ‘prayer’ on Google had doubled with every 80,000 new registered cases of coronavirus during the early weeks of the pandemic.
-Nor that five million people had tuned in via the BBC and Facebook to a kitchen table service led by the Archbishop of Canterbury on the 22nd March: the largest single congregation in the Anglican church’s history.
+Nor that a whopping five million people had tuned in to a kitchen table service led by the Archbishop of Canterbury on the 22nd March: the largest single congregation in the Anglican church’s history.
 Nor that trumpet sounds heard all over the Netherlands since the pandemic began have convinced many that the Biblical last days are here.

-So many interesting facts.
+Lots of interesting facts, then.
 But nothing which led me to think that Covid-19 was changing the face of the planet’s spiritual landscape everywhere and forever.
 Nothing new, in other words.
 After all, haven’t we always known that people turn to religion at times of crisis and that dark days force people to look to the heavens for signs and portents?

-Over the last few weeks, I’ve been re-reading some of C.S Lewis’s reflections on learning during wartime.
-It seems apt, somehow, because on occasion it has felt like we’re in something approximating a military conflict as Covid-19 rages around us.
-Our language, at least, suggests this.
+Over the last few weeks I’ve been re-reading some of C.S Lewis’s reflections on learning during wartime.
+This has seemed apt, somehow, because at times being in this pandemic has felt a lot like being in a war.
 We hear talk of battling the virus; we praise those key workers working on the front line; we hope that vaccines will enable us to win the war, and so on.
-And, of course, during our various lockdown phases, a lot of so-called ‘normal life’ has ground to a halt: much as it does during a war.
+And, of course, during our various lockdown phases a lot of so-called ‘normal life’ has ground to a halt: much as it does during a war.
 In such a situation, then, how might we learn from Lewis about what the pandemic might be teaching us?

 Despite this obvious fact, it is still tempting to object: thousands of deaths every single day and this fact makes no difference?”
 Indeed, writing about the war, Lewis was forced to admit: “War does do something to death.”
 But then he qualified this: “It forces us to remember it.
 The only reason why the cancer at 60 or the paralysis at 75 do not bother us is that we forget them.
 War makes death real to us: and that would have been regarded as one of its blessings by most of the great Christians of the past.
 They thought it good for us to be always aware of our mortality.
 I am inclined to think they were right.
 All the animal life in us, all schemes of happiness that centred in this world, were always doomed to a final frustration.
 In ordinary times only a wise [person] can realise it.
 Now the stupidest of us knows.
 We see unmistakably the sort of universe in which we have been living all along, and must come to terms with it.”